Anglo-German naval arms race: Background

 The Reichstag funded four of the thirty-six cruisers that Wilhelm requested in 1895, and none at all the following two years.
 Frustrated at being rebuffed, Wilhelm recalled von Tirpitz from his duties in the Far East to be the Secretary of State of the German Imperial Naval Office in 1897.
 Tirpitz was a follower of anti-British nationalist Heinrich von Treitschke as well as Mahan's ideas on the primacy of battle fleets.
 In 1894, he wrote a famous memorandum section titled, The Natural Purpose of a Fleet is the Strategic Offensive, dismissing commerce raiding and coastal defense, and arguing that Germany must prepare for offensive sea battle to ensure its place in the world.

 In his first meeting with Wilhelm in June 1897, Tirpitz stated his case that Germany must confront Britain to ensure its place as a European power.
 He also outlined a strategy that he would follow for many years: build a German navy strong enough that the effort to destroy it would open Britain to attack from Britain's French and Russian rivals, which is a form of Mahan's "fleet in being".
 Tirpitz calculated that since the British navy was scattered to protect its possessions around the globe, "it comes to a battleship war between Heligoland and the Thames."
 Both Tirpitz and Bernhard von Bülow, who was Secretary of State of Foreign Affairs from 1897 to 1900 and then Chancellor until 1909, calculated that once Germany possessed a navy that Britain could not destroy without imperiling itself, Britain would be forced to negotiate with Germany as an equal and perhaps even give up its "splendid isolation" to join the Triple Alliance.
+Although Britain maintained formal independence from the Triple Alliance, it entered into informal understandings with Italy and Austria-Hungary in the 1887 Mediterranean protocol.
+These were strategic discussions rather than binding treaties, aimed to check Russian influence and secure access for the Royal Navy.